See https://docs.sonarqube.org/display/SONAR/Documentation for current functionality

 This analyzer is recommended to launch analysis on Java Maven project.

-- You have read Analyzing Code Source.
+You must have previously installed and configured SonarQube Scanner for Maven and read Analyzing Code Source.

 Analyzing a Maven Project